Energy bounds for weighted spherical codes and designs via linear programming: Universal lower bounds for energy of weighted codes

 has to play an important role since it is going to determine the parameters (nodes and weights) of the universal lower bound in the same way as the cardinality $N$ does in \cite{BDHSS-ca}.
 Clearly, as the weights $w_i$ get closer in value to one another, as measured by the {\em variance}

 the quantity $N_W$ approaches $|W|=N$ from below.
 The inequality \eqref{ineq-w2}, written as $N \geq N_W$, means that $N_W$ is always less than or equal to the tuple size $N$ with equality only for equal weights and serves to replace $N$ in the framework from \cite{BDHSS-ca}.
 This discussion further justifies the bounds in this paper as natural generalizations of the ULB from \cite{BDHSS-ca} and UUB from \cite{BDHSS-dcc}.
-Note that in the UUB setting of Section 4 one additional constant, denoted by $N_1$, will appear, where $N_1>N \geq N_W$.
+Note that in the UUB setting of Section 4 one additional constant, denoted by $N_q$, will appear, where $N_q>N \geq N_W$.
+Note that while $N$ is a natural number, $N_W$ and $N_q$ are in general real.